Flush toilet: Industrial production

 Another pioneering manufacturer was Thomas William Twyford, who invented the single piece, ceramic flush toilet.
 The 1870s proved to be a defining period for the sanitary industry and the water closet; the debate between the simple water closet trap basin made entirely of earthenware and the very elaborate, complicated and expensive mechanical water closet would fall under public scrutiny and expert opinion.
 In 1875 the "wash-out" trap water closet was first sold, and was found as the public's preference for basin type water closets.
 By 1879 Twyford had devised his own type of the "wash out" trap water closet; he titled it the "National", and it became the most popular wash-out water closet.

 By the 1880s the free-standing water closet was on sale and quickly gained popularity; the free-standing water closet was able to be cleaned more easily and was therefore a more hygienic water closet.
 Twyford's "Unitas" model was free-standing and made completely of earthenware.
 Throughout the 1880s he submitted further patents for improvements to the flushing rim and the outlet.
 Finally, in 1888 he applied for a patent protection for his "after flush" chamber; the device allowed the basin to be refilled by a lower quantity of clean water in reserve after the water closet was flushed.
 The modern pedestal "flush-down" toilet was demonstrated by Frederick Humpherson of the Beaufort Works, Chelsea, England in 1885.

 The leading companies of the period issued catalogues, established showrooms in department stores and marketed their products around the world.
 Twyford had showrooms for water closets in Berlin, Germany; Sydney, Australia; and Cape Town, South Africa.
 The Public Health Act 1875 set down stringent guidelines relating to sewers, drains, water supply and toilets and lent tacit government endorsement to the prominent water closet manufacturers of the day.

 Contrary to popular legend, Sir Thomas Crapper did not invent the flush toilet.
 He was, however, in the forefront of the industry in the late 19th century, and held nine patents, three of them for water closet improvements such as the floating ballcock.
+In 1880, Thomas Crapper introduced the U-shaped trap.
 His flush toilets were designed by inventor Albert Giblin, who received a British patent for the "Silent Valveless Water Waste Preventer", a siphon discharge system.
 Crapper popularized the siphon system for emptying the tank, replacing the earlier floating valve system which was prone to leaks.